deborah-74/IntrotoIM/Final Project/README.md

 - Next, I used the keyPressed() function and if statements to write a specific character into the serial port depending on what key was pressed
 - In Arduino, this character was stored into a variable called 'direction', which moved the rover forward, backwards, left or right depending on the key
 - I noticed that the wheels kept moving even once I let go of the key, so I used the keyReleased() function to write a character to the port that if read in Arduino, would make the values of each pin the wheels were connected to LOW

+### Creating each page

+- At this point, I thought the appropriate step would be creating the questions and then determining whether the player's answers were right or wrong.
+I couldn't see a way of proceeding with this task without designing the layout of each page of the game, so I decided to start designing (but not spend too much time on this so I don't run out of time!)
+- Google was a great resource for me throughout this project!
+I found a lovely background image on google that matched with the space theme perfectly, and used this for the background for each page in the quiz
+- I also found a website called Space Font, where I could download png images of space-themed text of my choice.
+I used this throughout my project
+- To start off with designing, I created a start page that consists of a png maze and a start button
+- The next page was the instructions page, which had a brief paragraph explaining the mission, and then a continue button
+- The pages following these were the pages for each question, with three options for the player to choose from.
+Each question was taken from the space section of a trivia website that I found on google
+- After this, I created a 'correct answer' page and a 'wrong answer' page that would be displayed depending on if the player answered the question correctly.
+The correct answer page had a png image of a stopwatch, and the four direction keys of the keyboard to indicate to the user that they can now move the rover.
+The wrong answer page just displayed the wrong answer png text
+- Finally, I created a final page that prompted the user to click anywhere on the screen to start over

+### Connecting the pages
+- After creating each page and testing to see if they looked good visually, my next task was to connect each page to the next